Rong-ao/BioScraper/README.md

 **Thanks Yusong Zhang from Shandong University for asking me for develop these tools.**

-For more requirements and information worth, I will keep to update this scraper.
+For more requirements and information worth, I will keep to update these scrapers.

 If any issue, please contact with kourongao@westlake.edu.cn